sjhuang26/thinking-system/README.md

-# Description of breakthrough cognitive map aptitude training
+# New ways to train cognitive map aptitudes, increase cognitive intelligence, and cope with psychopathologies

 ## Revised Introduction